Birmingham Motorcycle Accident Attorney

 Hazards for Motorcyclists on Birmingham, AL Roads

 The negligence of other drivers compounds the risk of getting hurt while riding a motorcycle.
 Cars, trucks, buses, and other vehicles regularly turn in front of oncoming motorcycles, cut them off in traffic or swerve into their lane.
 Sometimes debris dropped on the roadway by a negligent driver causes a motorcycle to lose control.
-To learn more about dangers of car wrecks speak to a Birmingham car accident lawyer at Salter Ferguson, LLC today.
+To learn more about the dangers of car wrecks speak to a Birmingham car accident lawyer at Salter Ferguson, LLC today.

 Drivers who hit motorcycles often say, “I didn’t see him,” when in reality they just didn’t look.
 It is the duty of every driver to be alert to the other vehicles on the road, especially motorcycles.